zshi719/2025-Data-24100/class_notes/15_autodocs.md

   - "It's always out of date" was a common refrain.
   - This was super-annoying, especially on larger teams.
 - There were some other solutions that people used:
   - Require documentation to be a part of the job by baking in "no code submission" allowed time.
-E.g. if we wanted to launch on Thursday then we would stop call coding on Monday and require documentation tasks to be done on Tuesday and Wednesday before launch.
+E.g. if we wanted to launch on Thursday then we would stop all coding on Monday and require documentation tasks to be done on Tuesday and Wednesday before launch.
     - Downside is that after pushing to launch something documentation wasn't exactly a priority of developers energy.
 Manuals were "tacked on" and on especially long projects developers may not remember the logic and details of all complex decisions.
   - Hiring technical writers (which is a job that is going away).
     - Expensive.